-Edit: I found the actual documentary as well as number of excerpts & analysis about it on Youtube.
+Edit 1: I found the actual documentary as well as a number of excerpts & analyses about it on YouTube.
 Take a look down the comments there to see how India responds.
 It’s sickening.

 You’ll find plenty of material about why the ban should be lifted.
 Here’s just one more voice that matches what I had to say and this time, it comes from a man: A Short Rant On The Longest Known Evil.